 Prerequisites

-You will need a basic understanding of R programming to follow this tutorial on the coefficient of variation in R. Familiarity with concepts like data manipulation, data frames, and basic statistical calculations will be helpful.
+To follow this tutorial on the coefficient of variation in R, you will need a basic understanding of R programming.
+Familiarity with concepts like data manipulation, data frames, and basic statistical calculations will also be helpful.

 We will primarily use base R functions and packages like dplyr and DescTools.
 You can do so using the install if you have not installed these packages.packages() function in R. For example, to install dplyr, you can run install.packages(“dplyr”).
 Similarly, you can install ggplot2 by running install.packages(“ggplot2”).